krithikadass/Exp-1-ATM/README.md

 # AIM:

-To study the problem statement ,SRS document and draw the UML diagram of library management system system
+To study the problem statement ,SRS document and draw the UML diagram of ATM and Banking system

 # SRS (Procedure):